Chhattisgarh FDA asks vendors not to use newspapers for packing food | Law-Order

 - India

-The Chhattisgarh government has appealed to vendors as well as consumers to avoid using scrap newspaper for packing food items as the ink used in newspapers contains hazardous chemicals.
+The Chhattisgarh government has appealed to vendors and consumers to avoid using newspapers for packing food items as the ink used in newspapers contains hazardous chemicals.

-Street food vendors often use scrap newspaper for wrapping food as it is cheap while people too use newspaper at home sometimes to remove excess oil from deep-fried items, a Food and Drug Administration (FDA) department official said on Tuesday.
+Street food vendors often use scrap newspaper for wrapping food as it is cheap and people also use newspaper at home sometimes to remove excess oil from deep-fried items, a Food and Drug Administration (FDA) department official said on Tuesday.

 But the harmful chemicals and dyes in the newspaper ink affect the quality of food and can cause serious health problems like digestive disorders, toxicity, cancer, failure of vital organs and weakening of the immune system, he said.